nielsdimmers/ProductivityTools/README.md

 Send an e-mail to the given e-mail address with the in config_mail specified indicators, and the text between the indicators will be added as an journal entry.

 # Change log
 Changelog title formatting is (since 2023-02-10.1 (50)): `YYYY-MM-DD.A (B) C` where A is a counter for the number of changelogs of that day (omitted if it's the first one) and B is the number of changelog entries in total.
+C is optional and usually the commit message, so a very short summary of what I did.
 The most recent changelog is on top.
-C is optional and usually the commit message, so a very short summary of what I did.

 Impact of change can be any of (minor, medium, major, breaking).

+## 2023-02-11 (52) Fix newline bug
++ (medium) Fix a bug where a newline in a journal would break the journal causing it to not be added to notion, if it's shorter than threshold.
+The fix is done by always splitting paragraphs in separate messages.
++ (minor) Changed description at top of README to more clarify what this program actuall is.

-## 2023-02-10.2 (51)
+## 2023-02-10.2 (51) journal overhaul
 + (minor) Fix bug where global var 	`MIN_RETRIEVE_TIME` wasn't converted to int breaking the journal.
 + (major) Did a big efficiency overhaul of the journal interface.
 It should be (a little bit) faster and is about 1/5th shorter with more functionality
 + (major) Added functionality to delete a journal, only works for specific date (1987-10-20)